Employers' health and safety responsibilities

 - prevent risks to health

-- ensure that plant and machinery is safe to use
+- make sure that plant and machinery is safe to use

-- ensure safe working practices are set up and followed
+- make sure safe working practices are set up and followed

 - make sure that all materials are handled, stored and used safely